As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 As the story unfolds, a series of unfortunate events lead to unexpected developments with the characters and ultimately bring them together for a spectacular ending that will delight ocean lovers.

-WHY YOU SHOULD WATCH: This is a Wes Andersen film for marine lovers.
+WHY YOU SHOULD WATCH: The Life Aquatic is a Wes Andersen film for marine lovers.
 If you’re a sailor who likes Wes Andersen’s style, you’ll be left completely satisfied at the end of this wet and wild story.

 True Story Sailing Movies

-These sailing movies based on true stories take you on a journey with the sailing crews that experienced extraordinary situations on the ocean.
+These sailing movies based on true stories take you on a journey with the sailboat crews that experienced extraordinary situations on the ocean.

 The movie opens with Tami, played by Shailene Woodley, waking up in the hull of a very damaged sailboat.
 As she frantically searches for Richard, she goes on deck to realize that his tether has broken.